jschlatow/github-search/README.md

 A repository is specified by the mandatory fields `owner` and `name`, which you find in the repository's URL (i.e. `https://github.com/{owner}/{name}`).

+Optional attributes can be used to switch off certain search categories or to disable the repository entirely.

 For more details, please have a look at the [examples](examples/).

 **Mandatory attributes**